smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 ### Update the firmware

 First, I updated the firmware on the WiFi card.
-This didn't seem to affect the operation of the card under Windows when I later booted to Windows.
+This didn't seem to affect the operation of the card under Windows when I later booted to that OS.

 To update the firmware, kernel sources are required.
 If you didn't check the "src" box during installation, you can download the version that matched your installed version and extract the files: